 But hey, no idea is perfect.

-1. THUGS ARE FAR LESS LIKELY TO BEAT YOU UP
+1. MASKED ATTACKERS ARE FAR LESS LIKELY TO BEAT YOU UP

 When it comes to lowering your risk of being randomly assaulted in public, being old is nearly as good as being wheelchair-bound or homeless.
 This is because (heartless though they may seem) even roving bands of leather-clad, chain-wielding street toughs (still a serious problem in larger cities) have standards when it comes to who they will and will not assault.
 Those viewed as meek, harmless, or insignificant are often given a “free pass” by violent criminals out of pity.
 Yes, you’d be hard-pressed to find even a single story of an elderly, handicapped, or mentally challenged person being harmed in any way.